 If you’re interested in going above and beyond an air filter, you should explore the capabilities of dedicated air cleaners.
 A product like the Trane CleanEffects Air Cleaner can remove as much as 99.98 percent of particles from the air, stopping contaminants as small as 0.1 micron.

 This whole-home system will help you improve indoor air quality throughout your space more efficiently than with a filter alone.
 An air cleaner is particularly well-suited for a home with asthma or allergy sufferers.
 When a standard filter isn’t enough for your home, add another indoor air quality system to take breathability to a whole new level.

 Good filtration is important for any home.
 The filter in your HVAC system stops dust, pet hair, dander, dust mites, and other pollutants, which can collect in your air ducts and HVAC components.
 Keeping the air filter clean will extend the life of your system, help it run efficiently, and minimize your repair needs.
 Combine regular filter changes with professional maintenance visits for the best results.

 While you will always benefit from using a good filtration system, a higher MERV rating and advanced filtration solutions are more important for homes with children, pets, elderly family members, and anyone who is sensitive to irritants and allergens.
 If this applies to you, it’s worth the extra effort and investment to get the best filter you can afford.

-If you’d like to learn more about choosing the right filter or indoor air quality system for your home, just give Arctic Air Services, Inc. a call at (941) 757-8282.
+If you’d like to learn more about choosing the right filter or indoor air quality system for your Southwest Florida home, just give Arctic Air Home Services a call at (941) 757-8282.
 We can help you explore the unique requirements of your home and find the best solution for your needs.